|Guide||♦||297 Triplogs||1 Topic|

-From this junction the trail flattens out a little more until it junctions with the National Trail, giving way views to downtown Phoenix as you approach the ridge.
+The trail flattens out a little more from this junction until it junctions with the National Trail, giving way views to downtown Phoenix as you approach the ridge.
 This last section has a lot of abandoned vertical mine shafts that are visible from the trail.
 Some are several yards off the trail, making for a bit of adventure exploring if you're so inclined.
-From the top of this trail, you can go back the way you came, or take the Ruins or Lost Mine Trails back down for quickest access to where you started your ascent.
+From the top of this trail, you can go back the way you came or take the Ruins or Lost Mine Trails back down for the quickest access to where you started your ascent.

-This trail is very clear of heavy vegetation, not being overgrown at all, like most of South Mt.
-Palo verdes, barrel cactus and teddy bear chollas seem to be the most common.
+This trail is very clear of heavy vegetation, not being overgrown at all.
+Like most of South Mountain, Palo Verdes, barrel cactus, and teddy bear chollas seem to be the most common.
 Saguaros, strangely, are almost completely absent.

 This hike is listed as One-Way.